-Dear colleagues and friends from the SIOP community,
+Dear members, family and friends of the pediatric oncology community,

 If there’s one thing we all know, all too well, it is how time flies… It’s now been a year since I first took up this position – a year since I ended my shadowing of former president, Professor Giorgio Perilongo, whose patience and guidance I remain incredibly grateful for.

 Looking back at the past 12 months, the first thing that comes to mind is: this is no part time job.
 Not a day goes by where I don’t wish I could do more.
 Our field knows so many urgent needs, it seems only fair that there be, in tandem, so many amazing advances in oncology: targeted treatments, checkpoint inhibitors, CAR-T Cells, whole genome sequencing…

 Concretely, though, how do these advances translate in improvements in survival?
 And how do they impact care for children in countries with limited health care resources?
 Ultimately, what is the most urgent need facing our community: to research and promote new treatments for the few… or advocate for access to essential treatment for the many?

 Answering this last question has been one of the greatest challenges in my presidency.
 In many ways, I suppose, this challenge was expected: the disparity between high income and low-income countries is hardly new, and the advocacy for a better and more equitable healthcare worldwide, an endless battle…

 In this context, a number of initiatives have been launched, in order to improve access to SIOP and SIOP meetings… for all.
 Our newly approved membership structure presents a great opportunity for us to reach more members.
 Feel free to spread the word, as access to SIOP has now been made more affordable than ever before!
 We are also discussing, with a number of potential partners, opportunities to support important SIOP activities, such as the Young Investigator program or the annual scholarships.